prathameshkoshti/front-end-assignments/README.md

 # front-end-assignments
-a repository to practise front-end development
+a repository to practice front-end development